New measurement of $^{50}$Cr and $^{53}$Cr (n,$\gamma$) cross sections at n_TOF: a call for chromium nuclear data revision: Summary and conclusions

 \section{Summary and conclusions}

 A neutron capture time-of-flight measurement of $^{50}$Cr and $^{53}$Cr has been successfully performed at the n\_TOF-EAR1 facility of CERN.
 The capture set-up consisted on four C$_6$D$_6$ Total Energy detectors characterized by their very low neutron sensitivity.
-Two highly enriched chromium oxide samples were used for each isotope: a very thin one was used to analyze the yield between 1 and 10~keV, and a thicker one for the rest of the neutron energy range up to 100~keV.
-All samples were thinner than any of those used in previous measurements, thus strongly suppressing the multiple-scattering effects that affected the previous measurements, thus causing the discrepancies present in the evaluated cross section libraries.
+Two highly enriched chromium oxide samples were used for each isotope: a very thin one was used to analyse the yield between 1 and 10~keV, and a thicker one for the rest of the neutron energy range up to 100~keV.
+All samples were thinner than any of those used in previous measurements, thus strongly suppressing the multiple-scattering effects that affected the previous measurements causing the discrepancies present in the evaluated cross section libraries.

 The capture yield has been measured from 1 to 100~keV with an accuracy between 5 and 9\%, fulfilling the requirements of the NEA HPRL request.
 A total of 33 resonances of $^{50}$Cr and 51 resonances of $^{53}$Cr have been identified and analysed with SAMMY, resulting in a new set of resonance parameters.
 Overall, the comparison of radiative kernels indicates a $^{50}$Cr capture cross section $\sim$7\% lower than JEFF-3.3 (and thus ENDF/B-VIII.0, JENDL-5) and CENDL-3.2, and almost 40\% lower than INDEN (and thus ENDF/B-VIII.1).
 Very similar difference is also reached when the comparison is made for the $\MACS$ integral cross section.
-On the other hand, the MACS extracted from the $^{50}$Cr n\_TOF differential cross section measurement is in an excellent agreement with that obtained recently by neutron activation at CNA HiSPANoS~\cite{perez2025neutron}.
+On the other hand, the $\MACS$ extracted from the $^{50}$Cr n\_TOF differential cross section measurement is in an excellent agreement with that obtained recently by neutron activation at CNA HiSPANoS~\cite{perez2025neutron}.

 The discrepancies with the evaluations are much larger in the case of $^{53}$Cr.
 According to the radiative kernels, our cross section is on average 35\% larger than JEFF-3.3 (and thus ENDF/B-VIII.0, JENDL-5), 10\% lower than CENDL-3.2 and a remarkable 60\% lower than INDEN (and thus ENDF/B-VIII.1).
 When comparing the $\MACS$ values, a very good agreement if found with CENDL-3.2, while our result is 70\% larger than the one expected from INDEN.
-Accordingly, the sizeable increase in the chromium cross sections proposed in the recent INDEN evaluation is not supported by the new experimental data, which calls for a re-evaluation of cross section including the data presented herein.